unhuman/ManagerTools/README.md

 1. From the `src/` directory
 1. Run: `groovy -Dgroovy.grape.report.downloads=true ../tests/com/unhuman/flexidb/FlexiDBTests.groovy`

-## Notes
+## Developer Notes
-- data is stored in ~/.managerTools.cfg
+- Data is stored in `~/.managerTools.cfg`
-- there was difficulty getting long input, so for that input, zsh/vared is used to accept input
+- There was difficulty getting long input from the terminal, so for that input, `zsh/vared` is used to accept input